AdrienVannson/doreisa-internship/report/report.typ

 Physical simulations such as Gysela @gysela or Parflow (TODO ref?).

 This Master thesis introduces #smallcaps[Doreisa] -- Dask-on-Ray Enabled In Situ Analytics --, a new way to process data coming from HPC simulations, easily and in a distributed and efficient manner.
-This system is able to scale on supercomputers such as the Adastra and Jean Zay,
+This system is able to scale on supercomputers such as Jean Zay.

-== Performance requirements
+// == Performance requirements

-The proposed solution needs to scale well to some of the biggest supercomputers such as the french Adastra and Jean Zay.
+// The proposed solution needs to scale well to some of the biggest supercomputers such as Jean Zay.

-Adastra is hosted by the _Centre Informatique National de l’Enseignement Supérieur (CINES)_ in Montpellier.
+// Adastra is hosted by the _Centre Informatique National de l’Enseignement Supérieur (CINES)_ in Montpellier.
 In November 2024, it was ranked \#30 in Top500, with an Rmax value of 46.10 PFlop/s.
-In addition to login and pre/post processing nodes, Adastra is equiped with 544 scalar nodes, and .
+In addition to login and pre/post processing nodes, Adastra is equipped with 544 scalar nodes, and .
 The detailed specification is available on Adasta's website @adastra.

-Jean Zay is .
+// Jean Zay is .
 In November 2024, it was ranked \#27 in Top500, with an Rmax value of 52.18 PFlop/s.

-Given the architecture of these supercomputers, Doreisa should be able to scale to systems having thousands of nodes, producing tens of thousands to potentially hundreds of thousands of chunks of data per iteration.
+// Given the architecture of these supercomputers, Doreisa should be able to scale to systems having thousands of nodes, producing tens of thousands to potentially hundreds of thousands of chunks of data per iteration.

 == Structure of this report

-@state-of-the-art goes through the main research projects related to the subject, as well as the some tools used by these projects that will be useful for Doreisa.
+@state-of-the-art goes through the main research projects related to the subject, as well as the some tools and supercomputers that will be useful for Doreisa.
 The first section of @doreisa-design introduces a proof of concept of Doreisa, working correctly with limited performance.
-The following subsections details improvements made to this solution, until the most advanced version. @performance-evaluation evaluates the performance of the application in various scenarios, and compare them to existing solutions. @challenges mentions some challenges that were encountered during the creation of Doreisa.
+The following subsections detail improvements made to this solution, until the most advanced version. @performance-evaluation evaluates the performance of the application in various scenarios. @doreisa-development mentions some challenges that were encountered during the development of Doreisa.

 The Doreisa implementation is available on Github @doreisa-github.
-The experiments run on the various supercomputers are available on Github as well @doreisa-internship-github.
+All the experiments are available on Github as well @doreisa-internship-github.

 = State of the art <state-of-the-art>

 == Tools

-The following tools are used in the .
-Some of the research projects related to the this Master project also rely on them.
+Doreisa relies on the following tools to work.
+These tools are also used by some of the other research projects related to this Master project.

 === Dask

 Dask @dask is a Python framework aiming at making distributed computing easy.
 The basic workflow to run computations with Dask is composed of two steps:

  - *Building a task graph.* The distributed computation is represented as a task graph, as the one in @dask-graph-mean.
 The task graph is a directed acyclic graph where each node represents a computation.
 There is an edge from a node $T_1$ to a node $T_2$ if $T_1$ needs the result of $T_2$ to be executed.
-Internally, a task graph can be represented as a simple Python dictionnary.
+Internally, a task graph is represented as a simple Python dictionary.
- - *Running the computation.* The graph is then shipped to a scheduler, which is in charge of executing all the tasks and returning the final result of the computation.
-Dask provides several schedulers, suited to different use case: a threaded scheduler, a multiprocessing scheduler as well as a distributed scheduler.
+ - *Running the computation.* The graph is shipped to a scheduler, which is in charge of executing all the tasks and returning the final result of the computation.
+Dask provides several schedulers suited to different use cases: a threaded scheduler, a multiprocessing scheduler as well as a distributed scheduler.

 #figure(
     image("resources/dask-graph-mean.png", width: 80%),
     caption: [Example of a Dask task graph],
 ) <dask-graph-mean>

-Dask also provides APIs similar to pandas and numpy: the user can call functions similar to the ones defined in these libraries.
-They .
+Dask also provides APIs similar to pandas and numpy: the user can call functions similar to the ones defined in these libraries to work on distributed dataframes and arrays.

 In particular, a Dask array is a distributed implementation of numpy arrays.
 It is composed of several chunks, each chunk being represented as a numpy array.
-Performing computations on such a graph produces a task graph that can be executed in a distributed manner, hiding all the complexity from the final user.
+Performing computations on a Dask array produces a task graph that can be executed in a distributed manner, hiding all the complexity from the final user.

 Unfortunately, Dask suffer from several limitations that have an impact on performance:
-  - Data can't be shared between workers without a copy, even when the workers are running on the same node.
+  - Data can't be shared between worker processes without being copied, even when the workers are running on the same node.
-  - Dask's scheduler is centralized, and can become a bottleneck in very large-scale computations.
+  - Dask's scheduler is centralized and can become a bottleneck in large-scale computations.
 According to Dask's documentation @dask-actors-motivation, it can handle at most around 4000 tasks per second.

 === Ray